TheVoyagerDev/Spotify-Premium-for-PC/README.md

 4. That's it!
 Your software is now installed and ready to use.

-## Note: Ensure that you download the executable file from the latest release for the best performance and to access the most up-to-date features.
+## ⚠️・Note: Ensure that you download the executable file from the latest release for the best performance and to access the most up-to-date features.

-## License
+## 📄・ License

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal